 Note:

-If you are working on a 5-speed gearbox, or a gearbox with a leaf-spring instead of
+These instructions are for unit 650 4-speed gearboxes with spring and plunger.
+If you are working on a 5-speed gearbox, or a gearbox with a leaf-spring instead of a plunger, have a look at these posts on indexing by John Healy on Britbike.com.

 Hancox first builds up the gear cluster and selector forks piece-by-piece right inside the gearbox.
 He then inserts the mainshaft, previously pre-assembled with the inner cover and kickstarter parts, right through the gears and pushes on the inner cover.

 When all the parts are organized and lined up ready to go (see Photo 1 below), a gearbox can be assembled with the inner cover ready for indexing in just a couple of minutes.
 The first time I used this technique I was so stunned by its simple perfection that I pulled everything out and did it over!
+Believe me - that was a first!

-The first times I used the method I stuck to installing the mainshaft by itself, then the inner cover, and later, after indexing, the kickstart ratchet assembly.
-Eventually I tried Hughie's suggestion of putting the mainshaft in a vice and pre-installing the inner cover and kickstarter parts.
+The first few times I used the method I stuck to installing the mainshaft by itself, then the inner cover, and later, after indexing, the kickstart ratchet assembly.
+Eventually I tried Hughie's method of putting the mainshaft in a vice and pre-installing the inner cover and kickstarter parts.
 Better in so many ways - the man knew his stuff!

 Photo 1 shows the gearbox components in their order of assembly, from left to right.
 The only things missing are the thrust washers.
 Click here for larger illustration.